fblpalmeira/fblpalmeira/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on conservation conflicts, ecological modeling and data visualization.
-I'm also developing a package called [pcir - Potential Conflict Index in R](https://fblpalmeira.github.io/pcir/).
+I'm also developing a package called [pcir - Potential for Conflict Index in R](https://fblpalmeira.github.io/pcir/).
 <br>
 <br>